NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 ### 12.3: Handle prim selection events
 Now, you need to add some code to `on_stage_event()`.

-You need to do a few things in this function, such as checking if the `prim_path` exists, turn off the manipulator if it does not, then check if the selected item is a `prim` and remove the stage listener if not.
-Additionally,  notice a change with the stage listener when the object has changed.
+You need to do a few things in this function, such as checking if the `prim_path` exists, turn off the manipulator if it does not, then check if the selected item is a `UsdGeom.Imageable` and remove the stage listener if not.
+Additionally, notice a change with the stage listener when the selection has changed.

 ```python
 ...